Pomeranian dog breed information and advice

 Pomeranians can be difficult to train.
 But if you start house training from a young age, it’ll be easier to continue the training as they grow.
 Training classes are a good way of socialising your dog and picking up tips.

-Barking is a learnt behaviour that can be prevented by training.
+Barking is a learned behaviour that can be prevented by training.
 When your dog starts barking, distract it with a toy, then reward it with a treat when the barking stops.

 Temperament and behaviour